mjosaarinen/lwaes_isa/README.md

 schedule for both ciphers.
-This package contains a mock implementation of the instruction together with full encryption, decryption, and key schedule algorithms of AES-128/192/256 and SM4 for instruction counts and other evaluation.
+This package contains a mock implementation of the instruction together with full encryption, decryption, and key schedule algorithms of AES-128/192/256 and SM4, intended for instruction counts and other evaluation.
-This instruction is encapsulated in the function contained in [enc1s.c](enc1s.c):
+The instruction is entirely encapsulated in the function contained in [enc1s.c](enc1s.c):
 ```C
 uint32_t enc1s(uint32_t rs1, uint32_t rs2, int fn);
 ```

-The `fn` immediate "constant" is currently 5 bits, covering encryption and decryption for both algorithms.
-Appropriate pseudo names for the used code points can be used.
+The `fn` immediate "constant" is currently 5 bits, covering encryption, decryption, and key schedule for both algorithms.
+Appropriate pseudo instruction names the code points can be proposed.

 For AES the instruction selects a byte from `rs1`, performs a single S-box lookup (*SubBytes* or its inverse), evaluates a part of the MDS matrix